swiss-art-research-net/docs/docs/ordea-report/3_sem_modelling.md

 ##### Modelling of image geo-referencing

-For modelling the semantics of image geo-referencing, ased on the use case above, we offer two possible modelling recipes, with a decreasing level of genericity.
+For modelling the semantics of image geo-referencing, based on the use case [above](#image-geo-referencing), we offer two possible modelling recipes, with a decreasing level of genericity (i.e., from a more generic to a more specific).

-The first recipe utilises the referential status (`ZE12 Referential`) as in the image segmentation modelling in order to state a propositional object that relates together an input image with its hypothesised place of creation (via the property `ZP36 ascribes referent`).
+The first recipe utilises the referential status (`ZE12 Referential`) as in the image segmentation modelling in order to represent a propositional object that relates together an input image with its hypothesised place of creation (via the property `ZP36 ascribes referent`).

 ![](./imgs/bso-image-georeferencing-generic.png)
 /// caption